Non-reciprocal interactions between condensates in chemically active mixtures

-When multiple chemically active species are present in a mixture, the effective interaction mediated by the chemical often break action-reaction symmetry \cite{Soto2014,Saha2020,you2020nonreciprocity,Ivlev2015brokenthird,Uchida2010a,fruchart2021non}.
-This has been studied in droplets \cite{meredith2020predator}, mixed bacterial colonies \cite{duanyu2023patterns,natan2022mixed,dinelli2023non} and catalytic colloids \cite{Soto2015,AgudoCanalejo2019,OuazanReboul2021,Tucci2024}, showing the formation of self-propelling clusters.
+When multiple chemically active species are present in a mixture, the effective interactions mediated by the chemical often break action-reaction symmetry \cite{Soto2014,Saha2020,you2020nonreciprocity,Ivlev2015brokenthird,Uchida2010a,fruchart2021non}.
+This has been studied in droplets \cite{meredith2020predator}, mixed bacterial colonies \cite{duanyu2023patterns,natan2022mixed,dinelli2023non} and catalytic colloids \cite{Soto2015,AgudoCanalejo2019,OuazanReboul2021,Tucci2024}, showing the formation of self-propelled clusters.
 The formation of multi-component, multi-phase mixtures has been observed also in vivo in embryo cells \cite{feric2016multiphase}.
-The physical mechanism via which the chemical affects the species is not fully understood and likely system-specific, especially for phase separating biopolymers \cite{donau2023trends}.
-It has been argued that the enzymes in these mixtures display an effective chemotactic behaviour \cite{AgudoCanalejo2018}, leading to a mass current of the species proportional to the chemical gradients \cite{demarchi2023enzyme,Cotton2022,Goychuk2024sharp,zhao2023chemotactic}.
-Moreover, it has been shown in multiple experiments on phase separating droplets \cite{Testa2021,jambon2024phase,Dindo2025,banani2017biomolecular,kim2023rna,brangwynne2009germline} the chemical affects the species by altering the the inter-species interactions determining the phase separation, effectively changing the critical point of the mixture.
-These observations cannot be fully accounted for by chemotactic currents (see however \cite{Cotton2022}), and rather suggest that the free energy of the mixtures depend on the local chemical concentration, as illustrated in Figs.~\ref{fig:possdroplets}(a) and \ref{fig:possdroplets}(b).
+The physical mechanisms describing how the chemicals affect the species are not fully understood, and are likely system-specific, especially for phase separating biopolymers \cite{donau2023trends}.
+It has been argued that the enzymes in these mixtures display an effective chemotactic behaviour \cite{AgudoCanalejo2018}, leading to a mass current of the species proportional to the chemical gradients \cite{WalterPRL2017,demarchi2023enzyme,Cotton2022,Goychuk2024sharp,zhao2023chemotactic}.
+Moreover, it has been shown in multiple experiments on phase separating droplets \cite{Testa2021,jambon2024phase,Dindo2025,banani2017biomolecular,kim2023rna,brangwynne2009germline} that the chemicals affect the species by altering the the inter-species interactions, which determine the phase separation, effectively changing the critical point of the mixture.
+These observations cannot be fully accounted for by chemotactic currents, and suggest that the free energy of the mixture depends on the local chemical concentrations, as illustrated in Figs.~\ref{fig:possdroplets}(a) and \ref{fig:possdroplets}(b).